 - As a volunteer in Scouts, you're also a potential source of information and advice, so it’s useful to be aware of support available.

 What support is there for young people who have an eating disorder?

 If a referral needs to be made to a specialist service (such as Child and Adolescent Mental Health Service – CAMHS), the referral is completed by Scout HQ Safeguarding Team.

 The first stage is that Safeguarding is likely to seek advice from Children’s Services and may be asked by them to make a referral.
 Volunteers are not expected to make a referral on behalf of a young person or the people they live with.

 What you can do is make the young person or parent/carer, as appropriate, aware of support that is available, and you can contact the Safeguarding team at Headquarters for advice.
 It may be useful to have information about relevant support organisations available at your meeting place.

-There are support organisations (see list below) and GPs can help young people access the support they need.
+The young person could seek support through their GP, a counsellor, or by contacting a Mental Health Organisation.
 For example, there are specialist eating disorder clinics that GPs can refer to or that people can access privately.

-Remember, just being involved in a supportive environment within Scouting and the positive relationships made there, can make a big difference.
+Remember, just being involved in a supportive environment within Scouts and the positive relationships made there, can make a big difference.
 Just being supportive and understanding can make a big difference.

-Our code of practice (also known as the Yellow card) sets out guidance for all adults in Scouts.Read the Yellow Card
+Our code of practice (also known as the Yellow card) sets out guidance for all adults in Scouts.Find out more about the Yellow Card

 You can share this page by clicking the share icon at the top of this page.
 To print the pages, right click and press print, but please consider the environment.